abiiranathan/pulsar/README.md

    - Uses EPOLLEXCLUSIVE to avoid thundering herd

 2. **Connection lifecycle**:
-   - Each connection is handled by a single worker
+   - Each connection is handled by a single worker.
    - Connections can be kept alive (Keep-Alive)
    - Timeout for idle connections